CBTbot/coreproduct/README.md

 # I'm making this tool to learn Python a bit more as well.

 TO DO: Add natural language processing
 - Working on that currently with spacy
+- Adding sentiment analysis